Frequently Asked Questions

 Can I include references and a bibliography?

-Yes, provided the references list contains all works directly cited or quoted from within your manuscript.
-A bibliography, if used, should contain works which may have in some way inspired your work, but which you have not directly cited in your text.
-However, there is no requirement on authors to include a bibliography, it is merely an optional extra which some choose.
-See the Style Guide for more guidance on referencing
+Most if not all articles should include a references list of all directly cited or quoted from sources in your article.
+For any papers, books or other materials which may have inspired your work, but are not directly referenced within it, then you can list them in a separate bibliography list.
+However, there is no requirement on authors to include a bibliography if not wished.
+See the Style Guide for more guidance on referencing or contact the Editor.

 My manuscript’s English language, grammar or spelling is weaker than it should be.
 Are there any resources which can help me improve them?